-We are confident that these competence lists will facilitate the raising of standards of practice across Europe, and enable its standardisation across the continent.
-We are sure that this publication will also prove useful to other stakeholders in the development of public health capacity in Europe.
+We are confident that these competence lists will facilitate the raising of standards of MPH education across Europe, and enable some degree of standardisation of MPH curricula across the continent.
+They should therefore contribute to public health capacity development in Europe, and also to the easy mobility of public health professionals across Europe.